 Improving the quality of life with ICT based solutions

-EIT ICT Labs has drawn up a technology roadmap that matches the short-term and long-term goals with the (emerging) technology solutions that will help meet those goals.
-This roadmap provides consensus on the needs along with the technologies required to meet those needs and a mechanism to help forecast the technology trends and developments so creating a framework to help plan and coordinate these technology developments.
+EIT ICT Labs has drawn up Strategic Innovation Agenda (SIA) that matches the short-term and long-term goals with the (emerging) technology solutions.
+The SIA roadmap provides consensus on societal needs along with the technologies required and a mechanism to help forecast the technology trends and developments.

 > Smart technologies for long-term stress monitoring at work